-Avoid Outdoor Restaurants.
+Avoid Outdoor Restaurants

 The street cats of Greece mainly hang out in areas where food is served outside.
 They do this because people have fed them in that area.
 They have no issue walking right up to a table and rubbing your leg hoping for a bite of food.
 Most restaurants let them come and go as they please as they keep the rodent numbers down around their food supply.

-Avoid Street Strolling At Dusk And Dawn.
+Avoid Street Strolling at Dusk and Dawn

 Cats naturally are most active in the early morning and late evening hours.
 This is due to their prey being most active at these times as well.
 You will likely see cats flocking to areas that serve breakfast and pubs that have outdoor settings for late night entertainment.

-Avoid The Heat Season.
+Avoid the Heat Season

 Typically, outdoor female cats go in to heat the most between February and October.
 The Spring months being the most active for breeding, as with many other species.
 The best months to visit Greece to avoid large numbers of cats would then be November, December, and January.
 This isn’t the case with all cats.
 Indoor/Outdoor females who are not spayed can go into heat as much as once a month and it will last up to 5 days.

-Greece has been the target by many other countries for animal cruelty and lack of education when it comes to both cats and dogs.
+Greece has been the target of many other countries for animal cruelty and lack of education when it comes to both cats and dogs.
 The population of cats living outdoors alone becomes an issue when you find malnourished bodies, diseases spreading, and aggression between the cats.
 Many foundations are trying to raise awareness of the issue by simply requesting people spay and neuter their cats.
-This will cut down on disease, aggression and even malnutrition.
+This will cut down on disease, aggression, and even malnutrition.
 There is nothing wrong with having felines live side by side outdoors and the cats having their freedom, but it is an issue when they are getting abused.